Iris-Black/Iris-Black.github.io/_posts/2021-10-04-A-Girl-In-The-River.md

 - Communal pressure, communal backwards-minded thinking

 ### How does the shot illustrate the Global Issue?
+This global issue is shown with this shot through showing her suppressed emotions, through showing how she feels and highlighting the contrast between what she's saying and what she's feeling.

 ## 2nd Screenshot
 [![The 2nd Screenshot](https://i.ibb.co/2gmWKtn/Screen-Shot-2021-10-04-at-09-35-35.png)](https://ibb.co)